SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 = Vault

-The vault manages the USDN token.
-The two main actions of the vault are deposit and withdraw.
+The vault manages the supply of USDN tokens.
+The two main actions of the vault are deposits and withdrawals.

-The deposit action allows to send asset and minting the corresponding USDN amount by providing a price from oracle.
+The deposit action allows to lock assets into the vault and mint a proportional amount of USDN tokens by providing an oracle price for the asset token.
-It follows the formula described in @seq:token_minting
+It follows the formula described in @seq:token_minting.

-The withdraw action allows to receive an amount of assets from the USD value of burned USDN.
+The withdrawal action allows to redeem USDN tokens for an equivalent dollar amount of assets from the vault.
-It follows the formula described in @seq:token_burning
+It follows the formula described in @seq:token_burning.

 = Long